Charles Hector Fernandez: Investigated for sedition - 2016

 On 31 March 2016, Charles Hector Fernandez, together with Francis Pereira and R. Shanmugam was called up by Polis DiRaja Malaysia ("PDRM") to be present at the Bukit Aman police station for investigation under the Sedition Act, in connection with the "Motion on the Attorney General, Public Prosecutor and Improvement of Public Perspective of Administration of Justice in Malaysia", that was tabled at the 70th Annual General Meeting of the Malaysian Bar held on 19 March 2016, and which was adopted by an overwhelming majority.
 The police also called on the Bar's Secretary, Ms Karen Cheah to be present.

 "We are still committed to upholding the course of justice, no amount of harassment or intimidation will stop us because ultimately, our position is that as lawyer and a member of the Bar, we have a right and also a duty, and an obligation, to uphold the cause of justice and bring about reforms to the cause of justice...It's not just the obligation of lawyers but of each Malaysian to improve things."

 The case has yet to be dropped, even though there has been no apparent further action on the part of the police and/or the prosecutors.

 Contempt of Court Threat for letter written on behalf of client - 2021

 Fernandez acting on behalf of 8 community human rights defenders protesting logging of the forest reserve adjacent to their Malay village, was subject to an application to commence contempt proceedings by the Plaintiffs, Logging Contractors, against Fernandez and his 8 clients for a letter written by him on behalf of clients.
 Malaysia: Attempts to intimidate human rights lawyer Charles Hector.
 On the date fixed for the contempt hearing, the Plaintiff suddenly withdrew the application.

-Ongoing struggle for Human Rights

-The use of Joint Media Statements is an effective strategy as its brings together a large group of human rights defenders from all over the globe to lobby for a particular human rights issue.